itflow-org/itflow/README.md

   * FullCalendar.io

 ### API Calls
-* Caller ID lookup (Great for integrating with your phone system like FreePBX, and having your VOIP phone return the client thats calling) - /api.php?api_key=[API_KEY]&cid=[PHONE_NUMBER] - Returns a name
+* Caller ID lookup (Great for integrating with your phone system like FreePBX, and having your VOIP phone return the client's name thats calling in) - /api.php?api_key=[API_KEY]&cid=[PHONE_NUMBER] - Returns a name
-* XML Phonebook Download (Great for using with VOIP Phones so phpnes have an up to date directory) - /api.php?api_key=[API_KEY]&phonebook
+* XML Phonebook Download - /api.php?api_key=[API_KEY]&phonebook
 * Client Email (great for mailing lists) - /api.php?api_key=[API_KEY]&client_emails - Returns Client Name - Email Address
 * Account Balance for Client (can be integrated into multiple places for example in FreePBX Press 3 to check account balance, please enter your client ID your blanace is) - /api.php?api_key=[API_KEY]&client_id=[CLIENT_ID] - Returns Account Balance
 NOTE: [API_KEY] - is auto generated when a company is created and shows up in General Settings, this can also be changed manually.

 ### Future Todo
-* MeshCentral / TacticalRMM Integation to assign devices to assets and easily access remote desktop within the app, as well as pull vital information such as asset make, model, serial, hostname, Operating System,
+* MeshCentral / TacticalRMM (Export Assets Info to ITFlow, Exports common software applications to Software)
 * CalDAV to integrate with 3rd party calendars
 * CardDAV to integrate with 3rd party Address books
 * Stripe Integration for online payments
 * Toast Alerts with recent caller that matches caller ID in database which allows you to click on the toast alerts and bring up the clients account right away.
-* Built-in mailing list used for alerts and marketing
-* WebAuthn Support for passwordless auth (TPM Fingerprint), (USB Hardware keys such as Yubikey)
+* FIDO2 WebAuthn Support for passwordless auth (TPM Fingerprint), (USB Hardware keys such as Yubikey)